 David has a master’s degree in Health Care Bioethics from Loyola Marymount University, he did his undergraduate work at University of Southern California and is a member of the American College of Health Care Executives.
 He is a certified AMA/EPEC (Education for Physicians) trainer.
 He also is the founding chairperson for the Hospital Association of Southern California Palliative Care Committee and spent the last decade as a C-suite executive in a 650 bed – three hospital system in Los Angeles County.

 Financial: David Kessler is a presenter and receives compensation.
 He is the co-founder and President Emeritus of Project Angel Food.
 He is a published author and receives royalties.
 He receives a speaking honorarium and recording and book royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

-Non-financial: David Kessler is a board member for the Farrah Fawcett Foundation.
-He is a team member of the Health Care Executives of Southern California, the Los Angeles Police Department, and the Red Cross.
+Non-financial: David Kessler is a board member for the Farrah Fawcett Foundation and is a member of the Health Care Executives of Southern California.

 Your satisfaction is our goal and our guarantee.
 Concerns should be addressed to: PO Box 1000, Eau Claire, WI 54702-1000 or call 1-800-844-8260.